Thursday, March 28, 2024

 ORPHAN OF WAR (F)-- The season opener provides a big reveal about Xena's past.
 Years ago, before her decision to seek redemption, she birthed a child, Solan, by her fellow warlord Borias, who perished by an assassin's blade.
 Xena gave the baby to the king of the Centaurs to raise, and something like ten years later, she and Gabrielle return to Centaur-Land to prevent an incursion for a new warlord, Dagnine.
 This new villain wants a talisman, "The Ixion Stone," which stores all the potential evil of the Centaur race, and can in theory make a man into an immortal being.
 In addition to thwarting this over-reacher, Xena must come to terms with young Solan, who thinks Xena guilty of killing his father.
 There's a particularly good line in which Xena describes a mother's connection to her child long after birth.

 REMEMBER NOTHING (G)-- This episode easily could have degenerated into just another riff on "It's a Wonderful Life," but the writers imbue the rewriting of Xena's reality with a strong sense of existential ambiguity.
-When Xena becomes mournful over his lost brother Lyceus and wishes he were still alive, the Fates change history for her.
+When Xena becomes mournful over her lost brother Lyceus and wishes he were still alive, the Fates change history for her.
 The heroine finds herself in a world where her brother never died and consequently Xena never became a warlord, though of course she keeps all her memories and skills from her other life.
 "Reborn Xena" soon learns that not fighting evil in one situation just propagates new types of evil, one of which is that in the adjusted world Gabrielle is now a beaten-down slave.
 The Fates also give Xena a "reset button," and significantly, she only uses it when she sees Alt-Gabrielle loses her blood innocence.

 THE GIANT KILLER (F)-- In another episode alluding to but not naming the Israelites of the Bible, Xena and Gabrielle must defend the people of King Saul-- including his son Jonathan and the singer David-- against the incursions of the Philistines, led by King Dagon.
 Xena's championing of Saul's people is complicated in that she has an old friendship with Dagon's champion, the literal giant Goliath.
 The script tangentially addresses the basis of the cultural quarrel but only in very simplistic terms, and the main focus is on finding a way for Xena to lend David some behind-the-scenes aid.